 When it comes to your credit score, it needs to be treated as a priority if you think you’ll need a mortgage or a loan in the future.
 However, your score can also affect your ability to get a new mobile phone or broadband or change your current account.

-If your credit score has affected your ability to change your current account, then we’ve got you covered.
-Here at Suits Me, we believe in financial inclusivity, meaning that we think everybody – regardless of their credit score, background, or financial position – should be entitled to a suitable banking facility.
+If your credit score has affected your ability to change your account, then we’ve got you covered.
+Here at Suits Me®, we believe in financial inclusivity, meaning that we think everybody – regardless of their credit score, background, or financial position – should be entitled to a suitable banking-like facility.

-Our current accounts come with a contactless Mastercard® debit card, online banking, and a mobile banking app – so you can manage your finances 24/7.
+Our accounts come with a contactless Mastercard® debit card, online account, and a mobile app – so you can manage your finances 24/7.
 You can create standing orders and manage your direct debits with ease to ensure that you never miss a payment.